TDesktop-x64/tdesktop/README.md

 You can find a language ID on Telegram's log.txt

-For example: `[2020.07.10 07:32:16] Current Language ID: en, Base ID: `
+For example: `[2022.04.23 10:37:45] Current Language pack ID: de, Base ID: `

-Then your language translation filename is `en.json` or something like that.
+Then your language translation filename is `de.json` or something like that.

 ***Note: Ignore base ID(base ID translation - Work in progress)***